 Many people need to be thanked for their invaluable input, suggestions and comments.
-Although it is not possible to mention all contributors by name, of note are Vukani Mamba, Michael Adams and various other senior members of the Economic Research and Statistics Department of the South African Reserve Bank (SARB).
-We also thank the Publishing Section of the Corporate Services Department and Tracy Muller of the Executive Management Department and Kym Naidoo of the Economic Research and Statistics Department.
-We would also like to thank staff members from National Treasury and the South African Revenue Service for their invaluable contributions to this publication.
+Although it is not possible to mention all contributors by name, of note are Michael Kock, Michael Adams and other senior members of the Economic Research and Statistics Department of the South African Reserve Bank (SARB).
+We also thank the Publishing team, especially Ronel Thomas of the Corporate Services Department, Tracy Muller of the Executive Management Department and Kym Naidoo of the Economic Research and Statistics Department of the SARB.
+We would also like to thank staff members from Financial Surveilance Department for their invaluable contributions to this publication.

-The compilation of the Tax Chronology of South Africa: 1979-2017 would not have been possible if it were not for the efforts of the following members of the SARB's Public Finance Division:
+The compilation of the Tax Chronology of South Africa: 1979-2018 would not have been possible if it were not for the efforts of the following members of the SARB's Public Finance Division:

-Victor Ramphele, Mandy Barends, Eldoret Gerber, Christelle Groenewald, Theresa Gumbi, Selwyn Jacobs, Tshegofatso Mashele, Thabo Mboweni, Emmanuel Ramathuba, Mothwale Maboea and Abonga Sodawe.
+Selwyn Jacobs, Eldoret De Lange, Christelle Groenewald, Theresa Gumbi, Emmanuel Ramathuba, Victor Ramphele, Mothwale Maboea, Abonga Sodawe, Matieho Mokhatla and Vutomi Nkuna.

-Khathu Todani Head: Public Finance Division
+Khathu Todani Head: Public Finance Unit